unparalleled-js/docs-1/docs/formulas/other-formulas.md

 This formula allows you to lookup values from your Workato lookup tables via a key.
 It is case sensitive and data type sensitive.

+If you use a data pill in the lookup formula, it is recommended that the data is converted to the right format.
+For example, integer-type data pills should be converted to string with a `.to_s` formula if comparing to a column containing both integers and strings.

 ### Example
 For example, let's use the following lookup table with name `Department Codes` with an ID of 6: